 Failure to meet any of the above defined standards at the end of a “warning” semester will result in the loss of financial aid eligibility for future semesters.

 Students will be notified by postal mail and e-mail of SAP status after grades are posted.
-As soon as the status is updated, it can be viewed on the student’s FELiX account.
+As soon as the status is updated, it can be viewed on the student’s ROAR account.

-If I don’t meet the standard academic progress, what can I do?
+If I do not meet the standard academic progress, what can I do?

 A student may appeal the loss of financial aid through the Office of Financial Aid and Scholarships.
 To appeal, the student must have experienced extenuating circumstances which have impacted academic progress.
 Examples of extenuating circumstances are death of immediate family member, injury or illness or other unusual circumstances evaluated by the Office of Financial Aid and Scholarships.
 The appeal must include the following:

 - Why the student failed to make satisfactory academic progress.